-The 2018 Kobzar Literary Award ceremony was held in Toronto, March 1.
+The 2018 Kobzar Literary Award ceremony was held March 1st in Toronto.
 The gala dinner saw five shortlisted finalists, including PCUH faculty Professors Natalia Khanenko-Friesen and Bohdan Kordan, read selections from their nominated books.
-Co-editors Lisa Grekul and Lindy Ledohowski were awarded the prize of $20,000 for their book Unbound: Ukrainian Canadians Writing Home.
+Co-editors Lisa Grekul and Lindy Ledohowski were awarded the $20,000 prize for their book Unbound: Ukrainian Canadians Writing Home.

 - Lisa Grekul and Lindy Ledohowski, ed. for Unbound: Ukrainian Canadians Writing Home, published by University of Toronto Press (2016) – Winner

 - Bohdan S. Kordan for No Free Man: Canada, the Great War and the Enemy Alien Experience, published by McGill-Queen’s University Press (2016)